 Don’t get me wrong; I’m not ‘anti’ anti-depressants.
 In fact, were I not pregnant, I’d have started taking them there and then.
 They have been literal life-savers for many people I know.

-uk buy Maxalt Even in my anxiety-riddled mind, I can see that this is a totally backwards way of addressing perinatal mental health concerns.
+buy Lyrica in mexico Even in my anxiety-riddled mind, I can see that this is a totally backwards way of addressing perinatal mental health concerns.
 Doctors are forced to rely on the prescribing of anti-depressants as an interim solution because access to counsellors is increasingly hard to come by.

 Given that waiting lists are increasing, and they’re increasing for mums and mums-to-be, surely this is reaching crisis-proportions and much more needs to be done to address this?